AU-Master-Thesis/thesis/sections/4-results/study-1.typ

 #let O1 = ours[*O-1*]
 #let O2 = ours[*O-2*]

 The _makespan_, _distance travelled_, and _LDJ_ metrics are presented in @t.network-experiment.
 From these numbers, the experiment with communication range of 20 meters, $r_C=20"m"$, did much worse than the other three $r_C in {40, 60, 80}m$, where the change is very minimal in all three metrics.#note.j[Discussion: #sym.dash.en _if not negligible_.]
-In @t.network-experiment, results of 4 experiments are shown:
+In @t.network-experiment, results of four experiments are shown:

 #term-table(
-  colors: (colors.theirs, colors.ours, colors.ours, colors.theirs),
+  colors: (colors.theirs, colors.theirs, colors.ours, colors.ours),
   boxed(color: colors.theirs, [*Theirs-1*]), [The results from the #gbpplanner paper@gbpplanner],
-  boxed(color: colors.ours, [*Ours-1*]), [The results of #acr("MAGICS"), with the same parameters as the #gbpplanner paper; #lm3-th13.n.],
-  boxed(color: colors.ours, [*Ours-2*]), [The results of #acr("MAGICS"), with tuned parameters; #lm3-th5.n.],
-  boxed(color: colors.theirs, [*Theirs-2*]), [The results of the provided code by #gbpplanner, with the same parameters as the #gbpplanner paper; #lm3-th13.n.], )
+  boxed(color: colors.theirs, [*Theirs-2*]), [The results of the provided code by #gbpplanner, with the same parameters as the #gbpplanner paper; #lm3-th13.n.], boxed(color: colors.ours, [*Ours-1*]), [The results of #acr("MAGICS"), with the same parameters as the #gbpplanner paper; #lm3-th13.n.], boxed(color: colors.ours, [*Ours-2*]), [The results of #acr("MAGICS"), with tuned parameters; #lm3-th5.n.], )
 // #[
 //   #set list(marker: boxed(color: theme.peach, [*Theirs-1*]))